anp/sirfrancis/README.md

   * `sendgrid-username`: Your SendGrid username.
 SendGrid is apparently in the process of changing to key-based auth, but this works for now.
   * `sendgrid-username`: Your SendGrid password.
 3. Further edit `config.yml.example` to match your environment.
 Note that `config.yml.example` is coded with Linux paths by default.
 Whatever path you choose, make sure it's owned by the account you run Java with.
-4. Rename `config.yml.example` to `config.yml`
+4. Rename `config.yml.example` to `config.yml` and leave it in the project root.
 5. Execute `gradle runServer`, this will build the fat JAR and run the server with `config.yml`.

 ##Using SirFrancis

+There are a number of server-side administrative URL endpoints for updating the database, running healthchecks, etc. See the initial console output when running SirFrancis for more information.

-These are the URL endpoints to use.
+These are the client-facing URL endpoints to use.
 They mostly require basic HTTP auth headers.
 I run SirFrancis behind an SSL-terminating nginx proxy, so the plaintext auth is always over TLS.
 All of these endpoints are listed assuming that you'll prefix them with the URL of the host.

 ####To create a new account: